-An additional comparison was made between regions of residence.
-Region I refers to the Upper Peninsula of Michigan, Regions II and III are the northern 33 counties southern 35 counties of and the Lower Peninsula, respectively.
-Categorization of trout anglers into each fishing type by region and out-of-state indicates that (35.3% and 37.1%, inland lake and stream anglers respectively) were the most common types in Regions I and II (Table 12).
+additional comparison was made between regions of An residence.
+Region I refers to the Upper Peninsula of Michigan, Regions II and III are the northern 33 counties southern 35 counties of the and Lower Peninsula, respectively.
+Categorization of trout anglers into each fishing type by region and out-of-state indicates that inland lake and stream anglers (35.3% and 37.1%, respectively) were the most common types in Regions I and II (Table 12).
 More out-of-state anglers fished the Great Lakes (17.5%) than inland lakes (10.6%) or streams (8.6%).